 Hawaii Minimum Insurance Requirements

-- $40,000 per accident bodily injury for two or more people
+- $40,000 per accident bodily injury liability for two or more people

 Hawaii’s No-Fault Law

 Hawaii is a no-fault car insurance state, which means that in the event of an accident, each person is responsible for their own medical bills rather than the at-fault driver taking financial responsibility.
-As a result, Hawaii requires all drivers to carry personal injury protection, which will cover their medical bills and financial losses in an accident.
+As a result, Hawaii requires all drivers to carry personal injury protection, which will cover their medical bills and financial losses in an accident up to the policy limits.
 The minimum personal injury protection required in Hawaii is $10,000.
+You may pursue noneconomic damages against an at-fault driver only if medical expenses exceed $5,000, there is a qualifying serious permanent injury or disfigurement, or death.

 Hawaii Car Insurance FAQ